 I want to change my concentration or graduate certificate.
 When should I do it and how?

-If you desire to change your concentration or graduate certificate, you must do so before you reach 60 hours.
+If you desire to change your concentration or graduate certificate, you must do so before you reach 60 hours or your final semester.
 Concentrations can be changed by completing a "Concentration Declaration" form and turning it in to Academic Services.

 I want to change my degree program.
 When should I do it and how?